 If you have low platelet levels in your blood, it’s known as thrombocytopenia, or “thin blood.”
-A normal platelet count is between 150,000 and 450,000 platelets per microliter of blood.
+A normal platelet count is between per microliter of blood.
 Anything less than 150,000 platelets per microliter is considered thrombocytopenia.

-Although mild cases usually aren’t cause for concern, serious complications are possible if your levels get into the 10,000 to 20,000 platelet range.
+Although mild cases usually aren’t cause for concern, serious complications are possible if your levels get into the platelet range.

 Keep reading to learn more about why low platelet levels happen, how to recognize the symptoms, and more.